Best Walking Shoes 2024 | Light and Sturdy Shoes For Trails and Mountain Trekking - Outdoors Magic

 Walking Boots Versus Walking Shoes

 Look back at pictures of Appalachian Trail hikers from decades passed and you’ll see people with big leather boots that come right up the ankle.
 These days, however, your typical AT hiker will tend to be seen in a pair of lightweight trail shoes – more often than not, a pair of Altra or Hokas.
-Preferences change and long-distance hikers no longer see stability and durability as the be all and end all and instead are prioritising agility and fleet footedness.
+Preferences change and long-distance hikers no longer see stability and durability as the be-all-and-end-all and instead are prioritising agility and fleet footedness.

 Opting for hiking boots over rough and rocky terrain can be beneficial.

-Walking Shoes
+The Features of Walking Shoes

 Walking shoes, which come in a few different forms which we’ll detail further down, will be cut low down at the ankle, below a mid cut.
 Sometimes they’ll have a waterproof membrane but in many cases they won’t.